prancer-io/cloud-validation-framework/docs/docs/snapshots/filesystem.md

-This snapshot configuration file type is used along with the **filesystem** connector.
-It allows you to take snaphots of entire files as resources to test.
+The Filesystem snapshot configuration file type is used along with the **filesystem** connector.
+It allows you to take snapshots of an entire file as a resource to test.

 # Snapshot configuration file